 Thanks to a lack of control and a pair of Red Sox errors, the A's score four runs without the benefit of a base hit.
 The ninth inning Boston meltdown accounts for Philadelphia's 5-4 comeback victory at Fenway Park.

 Padres' rookie Ozzie Smith, a future Hall of Famer due to his defensive prowess at short, makes what he will rate as his best play ever when he dives to his left to field a grounder hit by Jeff Burroughs of Atlanta.
-Although the ball takes a bad hop and scoots behind the 'Wizard's' head, he promptly sticks out his bare right hand snagging and then popping to his feet to get the out at first base.
+Although the ball takes a bad hop and scoots behind the 'Wizard's' head, he promptly sticks out his bare right hand, snagging the ball before popping to his feet to get the out at first base.

 After the Yankees get off to a 6-10 start, skipper Yogi Berra is fired and replaced by Billy Martin, who is returning to manage the club for the fourth time.
 The fired manager vows not to return to Yankee Stadium for as long as George Steinbrenner is the owner of the team, and it will take 14 years for the two to reconcile.